 Like Mercat, Auld Reekie Tours offer a few different tour choices for anyone looking for a fright.
 They have vault and graveyard tours, as well as an adult-only tour for anyone looking for an extra scare.
 If you’re looking for a frightening tour, check out their nightly Terror Tour.
 It’s only suitable for 18+ and will definitely leave you wishing you had a nightlight when you get home!

 Not only do they have the standard vaults tour but you can actually book out the vaults for an overnight stay if you’re feeling like an extra scare (it’s not cheap, but it would definitely be a memorable experience!).

 Tours operate daily from 10:30am-10pm.
 See the website for specific tour dates and times.
-Tours range from 75-90 minutes.
+Tours range from 1-2 hours.
 Tickets start at 14 GBP.

 No matter which tour you choose or whether or not you believe in ghosts, like all good ghost tours, haunted houses, and Halloween exhibits, these tours do a great job of making you feel uncomfortable by playing on your innate fear of the unknown.